Alternative titles for this job

 - Summer of Tech website - information on the IT internship programme

 Types of employers varied

-- private companies that provide computer, database and network security services to other organisations
+- private companies that provide web, database and network services

 Security consultants may also be self-employed.

 - Hays, 'IT Salary Guide and Recruiting Trends', accessed November 2021, (www.hays.net.nz).

 - Immigration New Zealand, 'Long Term Skill Shortage List', 27 May 2019, (www.immigration.govt.nz).